 Have knowledge of the following documents which can be downloaded from here should you wish to.

-- Admiralty List of Radio Signals Volume 5 GMDSS
+- IAMSAR manual

 - International Medical Guide for Ships

 - International Life-Saving Appliance Code

 - Safety of Life at Sea Convention

-- Safety Study archives (US and UK both have a great resource of reports to read and learn from really life accidents.)
+- Safety Study archives (US and UK both have a great resource of reports to read and learn from real life accidents.)